 Memo Paris has been stocked in Harvey Nichols for a decade, and yet you may have never heard of this independently run perfume house.
-While Memo is the top-selling brand in the perfume hall, heritage brand Creed and niche brand This Company (creators of cult classic Escentric Molecules Molecule 01) come in second and third, respectively.
+While Memo may be one of the top-selling brands in the perfume hall, heritage brand Creed and niche brand This Company (creators of cult classic Escentric Molecules Molecule 01) aren't far behind.

 I'm a firm believer that a perfume should help to tell your story, so finding a signature scent should be a journey in itself.
 To help you get started, keep scrolling to find out which fragrances from the range Harvey Nichols shoppers can't get enough of.

-The third best-selling scent from the line-up is Lalibela ($260/75ml), named after the Christian city in Ethiopia, a place of pilgrimage and celebration.
+Another best-selling scent from the line-up is Lalibela ($300/75ml), named after the Christian city in Ethiopia, a place of pilgrimage and celebration.
 With coconut orchid, rose, jasmine, patchouli, vanilla, tobacco absolute, and frankincense, this alluring fragrance conjures the mood of a place that legend has it, was visited by angels to build its 12 churches in the dead of night during the 12th century.